-- Wash your hands after petting a pet that has been diagnosed with parasites.
+- Wash your hands after petting a pet who has been diagnosed with parasites.

 - Never let a puppy with worms sleep with you.
 The eggs can get into the bedding and invade your body.

 Can humans get worms from dogs?
 Yes.
-They can get worms from cats, too.
+You can get worms from a cat, too.

 Can it be cured?
 Yes.
 Treatment is usually simple.

 Can a worm infection from a dog be fatal?
 Possibly.
-If you suspect that you have parasites, seek medical advice.
+If you suspect you have parasites, please seek medical advice.